swshadle/jupytercarnets/README.md

 # jupytercarnets
-Physics animations using Jupyter Notebooks and Carnets app
+Astronomy animations using Jupyter Notebooks and Carnets app